serotracker/sero-can-webapp/pull_request_template.md

 ## Describe the steps you took to test the feature/bugfix introduced by this PR.

 ## Does this PR depend on any recent backend work?
 If so, please include the PR number from the iit-backend repo and associated Airtable ticket link.

+## Does this PR require any French translations?
+Have they been included?